keivanipchihagh/machinelearning-roadmap/README.md

 **Checkpoint #6**: Add your Reddit scraper codes in a GitHub repository and link it to Heroku.
 Now you can change your code and see the effects in realtime!

 ## Docker in Action
+> What if we put Docker inside of Docker?
 - [Why even bother with Docker?](https://medium.com/@kmdkhadeer/docker-get-started-9aa7ee662cea)
 - [get-started](https://docs.docker.com/get-started/)
 - Components in detail: